COGS108/Overview/COGS108-Syllabus.md

 In focusing on the practice, there is theory that won’t be discussed and mathematical proofs that won’t be done.
 That is by design.
 In particular:

-1. There are entire courses dedicated to each of the topics we’ll cover.
+- There are entire courses dedicated to each of the topics we’ll cover.
 To have time to do anything, we can’t teach all the details in a single course.
-2. Experts in each of these domains are out there and excited to teach you the nitty gritty about each topic.
-TAKE THOSE OPPORTUNITIES... the theory we are skipping is important and useful!!
+-  Experts in each of these domains are out there and excited to teach you the nitty gritty about each topic.
+TAKE THOSE OPPORTUNITIES... the theory we are skipping is important and useful!
-3. We’re promoting data literacy.
+- We’re promoting data literacy.
 We believe that everyone who is data literate is at an advantage as they go out into the modern world.
 Data literacy is not limited to those who are computational gurus or math prodigies.
 You do not have to be either of those to excel at this course.

 In this course, you will try many methods.
 You’ll even be asked to implement a technique that has not been explicitly taught.
 Again, this is by design.
 As a data scientist, you’ll regularly be asked to step outside of your comfort zone and into something new.
 Our goal is to get you as comfortable as possible in that space now.
 We want to provide you with a technical and a data science mindset that will allow you to ask the right questions for the problem at hand and set off alarm bells when something in your dataset or analysis is “off.”